Source Transformation/Data Mapping

 Note: The Tutorials in eiConsole Foundation, 1-13, are modular and are designed to be used in the sequence presented.

 Next, the eiConsole’s Data Mapper opens.
 We’ll use the Data Mapper to define the logical mapping between the flat file source and the XML standard target.
-When you open the Data Mapper you will see 3 panels.
-The panel on the left will represent the logical structure of the source data.
-The panel on the right will represent the logical structure of the target data.
-The panel in the middle will be used to generate the logical mapping between the two.
+When you open the Data Mapper, you will see 3 panels.
+The panel on the left represents the logical structure of the source data.
+The panel on the right represents the logical structure of the target data.
+The panel in the middle is used to generate the logical mapping between the two.

 To load in the Source format, choose the Open source format icon.